FlexMeasures/flexmeasures/documentation/concepts/algorithms.rst

 Power profiles on an asset level often include zero values, such that the mean absolute percentage error (MAPE), a common statistical measure of forecasting accuracy, is undefined.
 For such profiles, it is more useful to report the WAPE, which is also known as the volume weighted MAPE.
 The MAE of a power profile gives an indication of the size of the uncertainty in consumption and production.
-This allows the user to compare an asset's predictability to its flexibility, i.e. to the size of possible flexibility actions.
+This allows the user to compare an asset's predictability to its flexibility, i.e. to the size of possible flexibility activations.

 Example benchmarks per asset type are listed in the table below for various assets and forecasting horizons.
 FlexMeasures updates the benchmarks automatically for the data currently selected by the user.